 This unit was all about evolution and the different ways it is studied.
 We first learned about artificial selection, or breeding for desired traits, which is used by humans for work and food purposes.
 We also talked about natural selection and Charles Darwin's observations and conclusions.
 He observed that:

 Darwin's first conclusion stated that there are "winners and losers" as better traits leave more offspring.
 His second conclusion stated that the "winners" were the population because beneficial traits become more common.
-Darwin's ideas on natural selection were displayed in our Hunger Games Lab
+Darwin's ideas on natural selection were displayed in our Hunger Games Lab.

 The gene pool was also discussed, as it is the total of all alleles in a population for one trait.
 Allele frequency is calculated by dividing the total number of one allele by the total number of all the alleles.
 If allele frequency has changed over time, that indicates that the population has evolved.
 Lethal alleles, if recessive, can be hidden in heterozygotes, yet beneficial if conditions change.